joamag/boytacean/src/boot/README.md

-# Boytacean Boot ROM files
+# Boytacean Boot ROMs

-These files have been forked from the [SameBoy](https://github.com/LIJI32/SameBoy) boot Roms.
+The source code for the Boot ROMs has been forked from the [SameBoy](https://github.com/LIJI32/SameBoy) boot Roms with some slight changes to adequate to the specific requirements of Boytacean.

 Special thanks to the original creators and maintainers of [SameBoy](https://github.com/LIJI32/SameBoy) for their work and contributions to the open source community.
 Their work has been invaluable to the development of the Boytacean project.